Usenet: Software

 Early versions of Usenet used Duke's A News software, designed for one or two articles a day.
 Matt Glickman and Horton at Berkeley produced an improved version called B News that could handle the rising traffic (about 50 articles a day as of late 1983).
 With a message format that offered compatibility with Internet mail and improved performance, it became the dominant server software.
 C News, developed by Geoff Collyer and Henry Spencer at the University of Toronto, was comparable to B News in features but offered considerably faster processing.
 In the early 1990s, InterNetNews by Rich Salz was developed to take advantage of the continuous message flow made possible by NNTP versus the batched store-and-forward design of UUCP.
 Since that time INN development has continued, and other news server software has also been developed.

 Public venue

 Usenet was the first Internet community and the place for many of the most important public developments in the pre-commercial Internet.
 It was the place where Tim Berners-Lee announced the launch of the World Wide Web, where Linus Torvalds announced the Linux project, and where Marc Andreessen announced the creation of the Mosaic browser and the introduction of the image tag, which revolutionized the World Wide Web by turning it into a graphical medium.
-Activist Amy Goodloe used the platform to maintain an email list for LGBT activism.